 How Much of My Liver Will Be Removed?

 It depends on the size of the person you’re donating to.

 It’s possible to remove between 25 to 65 percent of your liver and it will still grow back in a few months.

 With more than 15,000 people waiting for a liver transplant, living-donor liver transplants save lives.

-So, while you can’t live without your liver, you can share part of it with someone else in need.
+So, although you can’t live without your liver, you can share part of it with someone else in need.

-To be a living liver donor, you must:
+To be a living liver donor, you must be:

 - Between the ages of 18 and 55.